You know you need an email list. And you’ve also been told that the best way to get people to sign up is to give something to them for free. But what?

 You are already getting massive traffic to this post, so you need to capitalize on those visitors.

 So what should the opt-in be?
-Review the post and see if there a checklist could help the user.
-Maybe you have 10 points on the post and could make an opt-in that lists 15.
+Review the post and see if there a checklist that may be able to help the user.
+Perhaps you have 10 points on the post and could make an opt-in that lists 15.
 If it is a recipe or DIY, it could be a way to print it the instructions along with a shopping list.
 Perhaps you have 20 recipes on your site, and you want to offer those in one easy to download form — to compliment this one.
 It could even be a daily affirmation they can print and hang on their bathroom mirror.

 Every post will have something you can offer to provide more value.
 Think outside of the box and see what you can come up with to encourage those people who love your content to also sign up for your list.